nikeee/advent-of-code-2020/README.md

 ### JavaScript
 JavaScript could need some custom value types that can be used as keys in a `Map` or elements in a `Set`.
 Classes don't provide `equals`/`hashCode` that would make this scenario possible.
-There currently is a [proposal](https://github.com/tc39/proposal-record-tuple) to add this to the language (for records and tuples).
+There currently is a [proposal](https://github.com/tc39/proposal-record-tuple) to add this to the language (as records and tuples).

 ### Python's `map`/`filter`/etc
-Writing this in Python feels like the wrong way since you have to think inside-out.
+Writing this in Python feels like the wrong way around since you have to think inside-out.
 Being able to call `.map` etc. on lists would make the code much more readable.
 Also, some kind of pipeline operator [like F#'s `|>`](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/symbol-and-operator-reference/) could help.
 [There seems to be interest in this](https://www.reddit.com/r/Python/comments/4a83ip/python_pipe_operator_4_years_later/), but no PEP has surfaced yet.